yGuy/chatgpt-mattermost-bot/README.md

-# A ChatGPT-powered Chatbot for Mattermost
+# A ChatGPT-or-LLaMa-powered Chatbot for Mattermost

 Here's how to get the bot running - it's easy if you have a Docker server.

 You need
  - the [Mattermost token](https://docs.mattermost.com/integrations/cloud-bot-accounts.html) for the bot user (`@chatgpt` by default)
  - the [OpenAI API key](https://platform.openai.com/account/api-keys)
+ - or alternatively to the above key a running [Dalai Server](https://cocktailpeanut.github.io/dalai/#/?id=docker-compose)(Shoutout to [@cocktailpeanut](https://github.com/cocktailpeanut))
- - a [Docker](https://www.docker.com/) server for continuously running the service, alternatively for testing, Node.js is sufficient.
+ - a [Docker](https://www.docker.com/) server for continuously running the services, alternatively for testing, Node.js is sufficient.

 There's a guide about how to do the first two steps written by @InterestingSoup, [here](https://interestingsoup.com/create-a-chatgpt-bot-on-mattermost/) (lots of ads on that page, just block them, ignore them, or keep on reading and try without their screenshots!)